ImageMagick/Usage-Markdown/compose/index.md

 If you were to compare these two images, you will find they are exactly the same.

-In summery, a [Dissolve](#dissolve) (over with just overlay image given a percentage of transparency) is the same as a [Blend](#blend) (weighted addition of both images each with appropriate percentages) produces the same result for any fully-opaque image.
+In summary, a [Dissolve](#dissolve) (over with just overlay image given a percentage of transparency) is the same as a [Blend](#blend) (weighted addition of both images each with appropriate percentages) produces the same result for any fully-opaque image.
 It is only when one or both images contain transparency that the two methods differ.

 ### Using Blend to Modify a Single Image